Meeco/docs/releases/svx-4.0.0.md

 - `/verify/*`
 - `/bridge/*`

-Endpoints related to standards specifications, such as OAuth 2.0 and OpenID4VCI, are not prefixed.
+Endpoints related to the OAuth Authorization Server are not prefixed.

+Holder wallet endpoints (`/wallets/*`) are available unchanged from the previous Holder Credential Wallet (HCW).

 Below is an overview of the new endpoints: